kumarvivek9097/Data-Science/README.md

-# data_science
+# Data Science

-These all are various projects done by me.
+Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+Presented in the form of iPython Notebooks, and Python Scripts.